MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bBilgi Göster*
- `TRUE` açılır menü boş girişleri görüntüleyebilirsiniz `FALSE` Aksi takdirde.
+ Açılır menü boş girişlerini görüntülemek TRUE; FALSE Aksi takdirde.

 ##  <a name="areallcommandsshown"></a>  CMFCPopupMenu::AreAllCommandsShown